The surname Haggs is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest

 Early Notables of the Haggs family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Haggs Notables in all our PDF Extended History products and printed products wherever possible.
+Ralph Agas (1540-1621), was a land surveyor, who rose to eminence by making maps of London.
+He was a native of Stoke-by-Nayland, in...
+Another 60 words (4 lines of text) are included under the topic Early Haggs Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haggs family to the New World and Oceana